OncoHarmony-Network/circrna-pipeline/README.md

 # CircRNA Identification and Integration Pipeline

+The pipeline provides an easy and reproducible way to detect circRNA from pair-end FASTQ files with four methods: CIRIquant, Circexplorer2, find_circ and circRNA_finder.

 ## Step 1.
 Install the required conda environment

 1. (Optional) Set an independent linux account `circrna` for deploying and running circRNA identification pipeline.